forthright/vile/CONTRIBUTING.md

 1. Please consider tests and code quality before submitting.
 2. Please try to keep commits clean, atomic and well explained (for others).

+Note: If you prefer to submit a `patch` then please [open an issue](https://github.com/forthright/vile/issues/new) and link to it.

 ## Developing

 Vile is centered around the use of [plugins](https://docs.vile.io/#creating-a-plugin) that generate [issues](https://docs.vile.io/interfaces/_src__types_index_d_.vile.issue.html).